 Responsibilities of Committee Members:

-b.
-Encourage church members to participate in COPS/Metro actions to raise the living wage.
+- Encourage church members to participate in COPS/Metro.

-c.
-Raise funds among church members to sponsor luncheons by Planned Parenthood of South Texas, Healthy Futures, and Project Quest.
+- Raise funds among church members to sponsor events by e.g., Planned Parenthood of South Texas, Healthy Futures of Texas, and Project QUEST, etc.

-e.
-Educate our elected officials about TXUUJM’s areas of interest through visiting with them in their home offices and in Austin in February.
+- Educate our elected officials about TXUUJM’s areas of interest through visiting with them in their local or district offices and in Austin during legislative sessions.

-5. Take part in the social justice worship service in January, which is followed by congregational participation in the MLK March the following Monday.
+- Take part in the Social Justice worship service in January and promote participation in the MLK March the following Monday.

-6. In January participate in The Common Read sponsored by the Denominational Connections Committee.
+- Participate in the UU Common Read sponsored by the Denominational Connections Committee